Simplified and Traditional Chinese Translation Services

 About: Chinese

-Rather than being one self-contained language, Chinese instead refers to a group of languages officially in use in China, Hong Kong, Taiwan, Macau, Singapore and the Wa States, Burma, and being recognised as a minority language in the USA, Canada and Malaysia.
+Chinese refers to a group of languages officially used in China, Hong Kong, Taiwan, Macau, Singapore and the Wa States, Burma, and being recognised as a minority language in the USA, Canada and Malaysia.
 It is named one of the six official languages of the United Nations: the variant used in this context is “Standard Chinese”, a standardised version based on the Mandarin spoken in Beijing.
-The main branches of Chinese are Mandarin, Wu, Yue, of which the primary language is Cantonese, and Min.
+The main branches of Chinese are Mandarin, Wu, and Yue, of which the primary language is Cantonese and Min.
 The variations of Chinese are not always mutually intelligible.
-Still, of the estimated 1.2 billion speakers of some variety of Chinese, around 960 million are thought to speak Mandarin as their native tongue – making it the lingua franca of the Chinese world.
+Still, of the estimated 1.2 billion speakers of some variety of Chinese, around 960 million speak Mandarin as their native tongue – making it the lingua franca of the Chinese world.

 Spoken Chinese (for Interpreting):

 The two official versions of the Chinese language are Mandarin and Cantonese.
 The People’s Republic of China (mainland China) has Mandarin as its official spoken language.
-Although Mandarin is often used merely as a name for another sub-group of variants, it is the most commonly used version of the Chinese language in the PRC, Republic of China (Taiwan) and the Republic of Singapore.
-On the other hand, Cantonese is widely spoken in the Special Administrative Regions (SAR) of Hong Kong and Macao and the Canton (or Guangdong) province of the PRC.
+Although people think Mandarin is merely as a name for another sub-group of variants, it is the most commonly used version of the Chinese language in the PRC, Republic of China (Taiwan) and the Republic of Singapore.
+On the other hand, people widely speak Cantonese in the Special Administrative Regions (SAR) of Hong Kong and Macao and the Canton (or Guangdong) province of the PRC.

 Please do not hesitate to contact us directly for interpreting assistance regarding any other Chinese dialects, such as Chinese Hainese, Haka, Hmong, Hokkian or Khek.